sudeep9/unitz/README.md

 ```

 The `o_addition_result` was stripped of its `o_` and it was used in Addition2.
 The `'+a' : 'addition_result'` means that before executing Addtion2 copy into the arg `a` the value from `o_addition_result` which was computed by previous unit.
 In other words we sort of daisy-chained Addition1 and Addtion2 ...
 I call this feature `chaining`.

+The leading '+' in `+a` means that set the value __before__ execution whereas trailing '+' (as in 'a+') would have meant setting value of the param __after__ the execution.

+Enough for readme ... checkout the wiki for more features like inheriting flows & units, chaining.